 Hedging is a critical strategy to implement for listed companies for several reasons.
 It’s challenging to play out hedging strategies for all the possible risks deriving from reasonably significant business activity.

-However, it is fundamental to protect the core business of a company by momentary speculation opportunities.
-For a company like those, opportunities are mainly derived from certain commodities, which are physiologically necessary for the operating practice.
-But risks to hedge for a company also come from foreign currencies exchange rates or interest rates.
+But risks to hedge for a company also come from foreign currency exchange rates or interest rates.
 Swings in prices of those mentioned commodities could indeed represent a loss in the value of the assets, which JetBlue Airways cannot ignore.

 Companies should also decide to assume hedge positions towards the core risks of their business to protect their investors.
-Shareholders, who could also consider a hedge position on their own, could not have the necessary information about risks faced by the company, or just the financial knowledge required to implement such an exceptional investment strategy.
+Shareholders, who could also consider a hedge position on their own, could not have the necessary information about risks faced by the company or just the financial knowledge required to implement such an exceptional investment strategy.

 Also, transaction costs represent quite a high barrier for the single investor to hedge their risk exposure privately.
-All these elements make the hypothesis of self-hedging shareholders impossible in fact.
+All these elements make the hypothesis of self-hedging shareholders impossible, in fact.

-However, the main reason managers should hedge is that lowering the idiosyncratic risk of the company is a necessity they need to supply, providing several benefits the company should not go without, in terms of risk transfer to better bearers.
+However, the main reason managers should hedge is that lowering the idiosyncratic risk of the company is a necessity they need to supply, providing several benefits the company should not go without in terms of risk transfer to better bearers.

 In particular, categories of risk like the product or geographic risk, which an average investor could be easily protected from by an essential portfolio diversification, could represent a significant menace to a company.
 Finally, lowering the company’s tax liability could be a determinant factor for a manager to decide to hedge some of the core risks since insurance premiums are often tax-deductible.